BoosterGold98/Word-cloud-for-Whatsapp-/README.md

 1. Pre processing of whatsapp exported chat (Test_clean)
 2. Making a word cloud from the chat (Output)

-The cloud image used to make this as well as the sample outputs are attached
+The cloud image used to make this as well as the sample outputs are attached.

+The sample outputs are made by using a excerpt from the python wikipedia page.

 # Use of wordcloud for whatsapp chats